flokoe/bash-hackers-wiki/docs/syntax/arith_expr.md

 Shell variables can of course be used as operands, even when the integer attribute is not turned on (by `declare -i <NAME>`).
 If the variable is empty (null) or unset, its reference evaluates to 0.
-If the variable doesn\'t hold a value that looks like a valid expression (numbers or operations), the expression is re-used to reference, for example, the named parameters, e.g.:
+If the variable doesn't hold a value that looks like a valid expression (numbers or operations), the expression is re-used to reference, for example, the named parameters, e.g.: